zettonaender/eqapotographiceq-gui/README.md

 Before use, please download python 3.7 and get pip: https://www.python.org/downloads/release/python-379/ https://phoenixnap.com/kb/install-pip-windows
-(If you have issues with tensorflow, try using python 3.7 instead of the latest ver)

 After you got pip working, Press Code->Download zip and extract.